Tonyliu2ca/garageband/README.md

 ### Known issues:
-- Remote file size is pulled from the plist, this is not always the correct filesize.
+- Remote file size is pulled from the plist, this is not always the correct filesize [fixed in 1.0.2b]
-- As per above, progress bar may exceed 100% or not quite reach 100%.
+- As per above, progress bar may exceed 100% or not quite reach 100% [fixed in 1.0.2b]